ConnorMcDonough/Project-4-National-Parks-Reviews/README.md

 This web-app took in json data from the national parks in Califoria and allowed you to review each site!
 You could also create an account for a "Verified" tag.

+Uses Firebase for Auth and Firestore for Database

 Home Page:
 ![Home Page](https://i.imgur.com/EKu7yMK.png)